feralpacket/ztp/README.md

 Note:  In IOS XE 17.3.4, that command will error.
 Use "guestshell run python3".

 Note:  Had a shipment of 9300 switches with 16.12.4 that had to be "kick started" before ZTP would respond.
-After configuring iox, running "guestshell enable", and then power cyclying the switch, ZTP work as expected.
+After configuring iox, running "guestshell enable", and then power cyclying the switch, ZTP worked as expected.

 The script will be copied to flash:guest-share/download_script.py.
 You can edit the script in the guestshell with vi if needed and run the script.